Palazzo Doria-Tursi

 The palazzo Doria-Tursi or palazzo Niccolò Grimaldi is a building on Via Giuseppe Garibaldi in the historic town centre of Genoa.
-With Palazzo Rosso and Palazzo Bianco it houses the Strada Nuova Museums and on 13 July 2006 all three palaces and the streets around them became the Genoa: Le Strade Nuove and the system of the Palazzi dei Rolli World Heritage Site.
-Since 1848 Palazzo Doria-Tursi has also housed the city hall of Genoa.
+With Palazzo Rosso and Palazzo Bianco it houses the Strada Nuova Museums.
+In July 2006, all three palaces and the streets around them became the Genoa: Le Strade Nuove and the system of the Palazzi dei Rolli World Heritage Site.
+Since 1848, the Palazzo Doria-Tursi has housed the city hall of Genoa.